 The hatchery programs have undergone many operational and in some cases facility changes during the time of monitoring and implementation.
 This poses challenges to evaluate the many changes that have occurred.
-For example, hatchery programs were resized in 2013 and will be resized every 10 years based upon mitigation requirements and hatchery programs were revised consistent with hatchery reform principles such as PNI management.
+For example, hatchery programs were resized in 2013 and will be resized every 10 years based upon mitigation requirements, and hatchery programs were revised consistent with hatchery reform principles such as PNI management.
 In many cases, the programs were not held constant for enough years to statistically evaluate changes such as those associated with resizing the hatchery programs that began with smolt releases in 2014.
 Therefore, we evaluated the programs as the outcome of adaptive management to achieve long-term program goals, which generally did not change.
-This is appropriate because, the programs are continually evolving in attempts to improve the probability of achieving overarching management goals.
+This is appropriate because the programs are continually evolving in attempts to improve the probability of achieving overarching management goals.

 The committees had an extended period of time to review the chapters contained in this report and their comments are presented as a separate document to this report.
-The authors responses to those comments are also presented in that document.
+The authors' responses to those comments are also presented in that document, and edits in response to those comments are incorporated into the final chapters as indicated in that document.

-This report will help inform a future committee authored summary report.
-The summary report will include committee approved recommendations that will inform a revision of the monitoring and evaluation plan as well as program operation.
-The recommendations that are provided in this report are those of the authors and do not necessarily reflect the views of the hatchery committees.
+This report will help inform a future committee-authored summary report.
+The summary report will include committee-approved recommendations that will inform a revision of the monitoring and evaluation plan as well as program operation.
+The recommendations that are provided in this report are those of the authors and do not necessarily reflect the views of the respective hatchery committees.

-Thanks are due to the many people who have contributed to the collection, analysis, and presentation of the data contained in this report.
+Thanks are due to the many people who contributed to the collection, analysis, and presentation of the data contained in this report.
 Specific contributions are mentioned at the end of each chapter of this report.
 We also thank the PUDs and other funding entities such as the Bonneville Power Administration who have invested in understanding the fishes in the Upper Columbia Region.
 Finally, we thank the HCP Hatchery Committees and the PRCC Hatchery Subcommittee for their input and review of the hatchery and M&E programs.